PurnimaPathak44/Project-1/README.md

 Below are the various mean tables for the four film ratings.

 After splitting the data into dataframse containg the respective film ratings, we found that:
 - G-Rated movies won out on every category.
-It had the highest review ratings, budget, popularity, revenue, profit, oscar wins, and oscar nominations.
+It had the highest review ratings, budget, popularity, revenue, profit, and award wins/nominations.
--
+- Contrastingly, R-Rated movies had the second highest review ratings and award wins/nominations.
+However had the lowest revenue and budget.
+- PG and PG-13 movies were fairly similar in all metrics with PG-13 having sightly bettwer popularity and award wins/nomination values.

 ### "Top 10 Directors vs Revenue and Runtime Regression"